serverless/blog/README.md

 Ping us with any questions on [Twitter](http://twitter.com/goserverless) or [post an issue](https://github.com/serverless/blog/issues/new) and we will get back with you shortly.

+Curious about what your post will look like on the live site?
+You can preview your post by [cloning down the site repo](https://github.com/serverless/site#quick-start), installing the dependencies and running `npm start`.

 ## How to add Author Information

 [Click here to add Author information](https://github.com/serverless/blog/new/master/authors)